-Dissected by the M22 motorway at Randalstown, an army camp capable of housing more than 5,000 British soldiers in preparation for the trenches of France once sat, with little trace remaining today.
+Dissected by the M22 motorway at Randalstown, an army camp capable of housing more than 5,000 British and Irish soldiers in preparation for the trenches of France once sat, with little trace remaining today.

 With 65 million untrained men called up to fight in WW1, a problem arose in how to take swathes of civilian men and turn them into an effective army; and where?
 The problem was tackled locally, with newly created Brigades and Divisions recruiting from their own towns and Counties, it made sense to address the issue of training at this level, but hundreds of vast new camps would be required.
 The largest of these camps, such as at Cannock Chase, could accommodate up to 40,000 men in as many as 2,000 temporary billets and tents.
 Smaller more permanent alternatives were sought in large industrial buildings, but the example at Randalstown was a greenfield site offering open land for building of barrack blocks and siting of tents, a local fresh water supply, access to rail and road links, as well as a large estate for training.
 Eighty acres of land of the Dunmore Estate was given over by Lord O’Neill so that construction could commence in October 1914, and two months later the camp had been completed (source).